GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 One factor is that alternative approaches are used to define the wave forcing in this problem.
 Some studies use empirical wavemaker data.
 Others specify an initial solitary wave (as herein).
 Others adapt the measured wave time-series to specify a boundary condition.

 Another factor is that solitary waves feature both dispersion and nonlinearity.
 Thus they are not well represented with shallow water models (used in many studies).
 Some shallow water models can emulate the physical dispersion with numerical dispersion by deliberately using a coarse grid (e.g. [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8)).
-Yet even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement in case A for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for othe rmodels using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).
+Yet even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement in case A for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for other models using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).

 Because it isn't clear to the author which dataset should be used, herein we compare the model with both sets of data.
 We also compare to a high-resolution simulation using a reference FUNWAVE model, which was run without dispersion on a 2.5cm uniform grid, and initialised with an analytical solitary wave. ( [See here for FUNWAVE model setup files](funwave_comparison) ).
-This serves as a high-order reference solution to the shallow water equations.
+This serves as a high-order reference solution to the shallow water equations, while using a different style of wave forcing than the SWALS model.

 # Results for Case A